May 2013

 On This Day, December 23, 1982

 Road contamination prompts evacuation of Times Beach On this day in 1982, the Missouri Department of Health and the federal Centers for Disease Control (CDC) inform residents of Times Beach, Missouri that their town was contaminated when the chemical dioxin was sprayed on its unpaved roads, and that the town will have to be evacuated and demolished.
-By February, the federal and state governments had spent $36 million to buy every house in town except one (its owners, lifelong residents ...
+By February, the federal and state governments had spent $36 million to buy every house in town except one (its owners, lifelong residents of ...
 Full Story

 Gardner keeps pressure to OK drilling in Chukchi and